 That quote got me to drop out of university.
 It sounds dramatic, and it was.
 But every decision I’ve made since has proven it right.
-Here’s the story of how drawing battles on Ikea paper at age 7 led to building software that’s handled over £100m in R&D claims and £50m in estate value.
+Here’s the story of how drawing battles on Ikea paper at age seven led to building real software.

 The early years

-When I was 7, I was obsessed with drawing.
+When I was seven, I was obsessed with drawing.
 Huge rolls of paper from Ikea covered in battles, starships, warships, you name it.
-I was obsessed with telling stories through my drawings.
-Looking back, that was where being a creative started.
+I loved designing things.

 By my early teens, skateboarding took over.
-My dream was to go pro, and to get there I started filming myself skating and posting the videos on this new site called YouTube.
+My dream was to go pro.
+I’d watch YouTube tutorials to learn new tricks, then film myself landing them and post the videos online.
 That introduced me to video and photo editing.
-The beginning of my digital design story.
-I taught myself through tutorials.
 I’d get back from school at 4pm, skate until dark, edit the footage, and upload it.
-Every single day.
+Pretty much every single day.

 Then I discovered the first generation of famous YouTubers.
 The Syndicate Project, Ali-A, KYR SP33DY.
 The dream shifted from Professional Skateboarder to YouTuber.
 I started making weekly videos, a show called “Topic Tuesday”, gaming content, the lot.
-The problem was it didn’t leave much time for anything else, and GCSEs were around the corner.
+I was learning to be in front of the camera.
+Still not great at it now, but not terrible either.
+The problem was it didn’t leave much time for anything else, and important exams were around the corner.

 Taking it seriously

 My solution was brute force.
 Up at 5:30am to study before school, working late into the evenings.
 It worked.
-A* in Graphics at both GCSE and A-level.
+A* in Graphics at both GCSE and A-level, and strong results across the board.
 I secured a place at Loughborough University to study International Business.
 More importantly, it showed me that if I set my mind fully to a goal, with a sustainable plan, I could get there.

 The gap year that changed everything